kajal15003/SDL/README.md

 **Parameters**: More parameters can be found in the script.

-**Sampling Strategy**: N (= bacth size) person identities are randomly sampled at each step, then randomly select one visible and one thermal image.
-Details can be found in Line 302-307 in `train.py`.
+**Sampling Strategy**: N (= batch size) person identities are randomly sampled at each step, then randomly select one visible and one thermal image.

 **Training Log**: The training log will be saved in `log/" dataset_name"+ log`.
 Model will be saved in `save_model/`.